Christian-von-Uffel/Is-this-book-good-extension/README.md

 Since books are more likely to receive favorable reviews when they are new, we bring attention to how long ago the book came out.

-Third, and lastly, we try to address the hidden sources of book buyer frustation by bringing attention to the number, specifically the percentage of, 1-star reviews.
+Third, and lastly, we try to address the hidden sources of book buyer frustration by bringing attention to the number, specifically the percentage of, 1-star reviews.

 ## What to Expect as a User